 '''

 :; mkdir -p nut && cd nut && \

-git clone https://github.com/networkupstools/nut/ -b fightwarn .
+git clone https://github.com/networkupstools/nut/ -b master .

 :; ./autogen.sh && \

 ./configure --with-doc=all --with-all --with-cgi && \

 make all && make check && make spellcheck

 '''

-You can toggle some build options to check different dependency variants, e.g. --with-ssl=nss vs. --with-ssl=openssl
+You can toggle some configure options to check different dependency variants, e.g. --with-ssl=nss vs. --with-ssl=opens

-For reproducible runs of various pre-sets of configuration during development, take a look at $ci\build.sh$ script and different BUILD\TYPE (and other) environment variable settings that it supports.
-A minimal run with it is just:
+For reproducible runs of various pre-sets of configuration during development, take a look at ci_build.sh script and different BUILD_TYPE (and other) environment variable settings that it supports.
+A minimal run with it is just to call the script, e.g.: